rk295/ansible-role-openvpnas/README.md

 Currently it is intended to be run against the OpenVPN AS Appliance as provided by OpenVPN on the AWS Marketplace.
 Any PRs which add support for a manually installed instance of OpenVPN AS are welcome.

 ## Variables

-Two variables exist, which are not passed directly through to `sacli`.
-These are the SSL cert and key for the web interface.

-* `ssl_certificate` - The SSL certificate for the web interface.
-* `ssl_private_key` - The SSL key for the web interface.

 **Note**: It is expected the SSL cert and key will be provided via an [Ansible Vault] or similar.